List of Delhi Public School Society schools: DPS Rohini

 DPS Rohini was established on 3 July 1995.
 It is one of the 13 "Core Schools" under the direct management of the DPS Society.
+The school is affiliated with the Central Board of Secondary Education (CBSE) and focuses on academic excellence, mental well being, environmental responsibility and a comfortable, student friendly learning environment.

 DPS Dwarka

 It was established in 1996, and is located in a landscaped campus area of 10 acre at Dwarka, Delhi.
 The school is affiliated to the Central Board of Secondary Education for classes from Nursery to XII.
 It is one of the 13 "Core Schools" under the direct management of the DPS Society.

-The school has facilities for cricket, football, basketball, tennis, badminton,volleyball, table tennis, gym etc. It also has a hostel for the students (boys) belonging to other states.
+The school has facilities for cricket, football, basketball, tennis, badminton, volleyball, table tennis, gym etc. It also has a hostel for the students (boys) belonging to other states.
 The school has over 2,200 students with a staff of 250 teachers.

 DPS Navi Mumbai

 It is one of the 13 "Core Schools" under the direct management of the DPS Society.
 The school houses more than 3,000 pupils from pre-nursery to XII in its 7.25-acre campus.
 Some of the pupils have taken part in the Model United Nations circuit, music, dance and other co curricular activities at regional and national levels.
 In November 2019, pupils from class 9 were selected for an international music competition and visited Germany.
 It is located next to a holding pond called the DPS Lake which is a hub of migratory birds.